 Furthermore, under an act known as the Company Directors Disqualification Act 1986, it may be possible for a director to face disqualification proceedings for as many as fifteen years following the date of disqualification, which would preclude him or her from acting as a company director.

 Directors may not always be aware that they have violated any laws.
-However, if you are a director and after reading this article you think that your company is in danger of committing an offence, it is essential to give yourself protection as a company director by quickly taking the necessary steps to cease trading and place the business into voluntary liquidation.
+However, if you are a director and after reading this article you think that your company is in danger of committing an offense, it is essential to give yourself protection as a company director by quickly taking the necessary steps to cease trading and place the business into voluntary liquidation.
 Alternatively, if the company could be considered viable if its problems were rectified, you could consider a company voluntary arrangement (CVA).

 If directors, shareholders or anyone else involved in the company have signed personal guarantees, they will be personally liable for whatever debts they guaranteed which are not repaid in the liquidation process.
 If you or anyone else involved in the company have personal guarantees it is always advisable to seek advice as quickly as possible.